From Joomla! Documentation

 The extension portion of the Pre-Update Check component pulls third-party extensions.

 The list is broken into sections based on the targetplatform tag, the extensions you are or are not using.
 For developers, see Deploying an Update Server for more information about these tags and how to deploy an Update Server.
 For more information about the Joomla Update System, see the Joomla!
 Update System Requirement and Extensions Extension Manager Update pages.

 By clicking the More Detail link to the right in each colour heading, you can see additional information about the extensions installed on your site.

-The extensions listed here do not support yet the Joomla Update system or atleast do not have an targetplatform tag. (see Deploying an Update Server) Please contact the developer of the listed extensions to make sure they are compatible with 4.x
+The extensions listed here do not support yet the Joomla Update system or atleast do not have an targetplatform tag that indicates support for the selected target Joomla Version. (see Deploying an Update Server) Please contact the developer of the listed extensions to make sure they are compatible with 4.x

 The extensions listed here require an update to work correctly on 4.x.
 Please contact the developer of the listed extensions to make sure whether you have to update the component before or after the upgrade.

 The extensions listed here claim to be 4.x compatible and no update is required.

 What is it about that Potentially Serious Problem

 Plugins with the type ('system', 'user', 'authentication', 'actionlog', 'twofactorauth') could be triggered while we are processing the upgrade.
 When there is a critical issue within that plugins that could result into a broken upgrade and make the site unusable.
 For that reason any plugin from that type that is not explicite listed as compatible has to be even more carefully reviewed before you hit the upgrade button.
 It is strongly recommended to disable the plugins in question and to check with the original developer.